 Dakota City is a very small city located in the state of Nebraska.
 With a population of 2,047 people and just one neighborhood, Dakota City is the 119th largest community in Nebraska.

-Dakota City is a blue-collar town, with 44.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dakota City, you'll notice that it is more blue-collar than most other communities in America.
+44.12% of Dakota City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dakota City is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Dakota City who work in sales jobs (16.14%), office and administrative support (12.27%), and healthcare suport services (5.19%).

 One of the benefits of Dakota City is that there is very little traffic.
 The average commute to work is 17.10 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.